 As of the End of 2022, Garry Tonon lost twenty-seven grappling bouts.

 This is a shocking fact, isn’t it?
 You probably expect that one of the best fighters in the world is resistant to finishes.

 But everybody’s a human!
 Some people dedicate their lives to Brazilian jiu-jitsu, while Tonon switched to MMA in 2018.
 You must show at least a bit of understanding towards him!

 There were eighteen losses via decision, but five submission losses were under his belt.
 BJJ tournaments are very tough; the best of the best are there!

-Garry Tonon probably made an excellent call by transitioning to the world of mixed martial arts.
+Garry Tonon probably made an excellent call by transitioning to mixed martial arts.
 He has always been a medalist, but we rarely see Tonon win first place in excellent BJJ competitions.
-Here are some of his results:
+Here are some of his achievements:

 - 1st Place IBJJF Pan Championship NoGi (2015)